mxagar/tool_guides/pytorch_lightning/README.md

 One of the most important functionalities to improve our training is [early stopping](https://lightning.ai/docs/pytorch/stable/common/early_stopping.html), which is implemented with callbacks.

+Additionally, we can also use the `ModelCheckpoint` callback to save both the last and the best model in our specified folder.

 ```python
 from lightning.pytorch.callbacks.early_stopping import EarlyStopping